No degree without a connection - transition from school to work in NRW (KAoA)

 • Language (SQ).

-For the funding priorities of Learning (LE) and Emotional and Social Development (ESE), this applies only, if in addition, the person has a certified disability rating of at least 50 percent.
+For the support areas of Learning (LE) and Emotional and Social Development (ESE), this applies only if, if in addition, the person has a certified degree of disability of at least 50.

 Designing Transitions

-"No Degree Without a Career Path" is designed to help young people find a clear path to a career that suits them, while avoiding unnecessary detours.
-In collaboration with stakeholders in Bochum, the municipal coordination office has created a digital bulletin board: "Wege in den Beruf Bochum".
+"No Degree Without a Career Path" is designed to help young people find their own path into a career in a focused way.
+The goal is to avoid unnecessary detours.
+Together with stakeholders in Bochum, the municipal coordination office has created a digital bulletin board: "Wege in den Beruf Bochum".

 The transitions are examined in terms of: